ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > larger.

-The C panel has now been replicated and we include further details about the quantitative differences to the original study.
+The C panel has now been replicated and we include further details about the quantitative differences to the original study (See L423 in the .tex file).

 > Why did the authors not try the initial random spikes in transit?

 Our simulations now include initial random spikes, although the details of their implementation was not clear from the text.

 > I got thrown a ton of FutureWarnings concerning the use of certain dtypes in
 > Brian.
 I think this is related to the version/system I was using (although I